mlosapio/SummarizeMyEmail/README.md

 ---

 Built with ❤️ using AWS and Terraform.
-For questions, contact [your-email@example.com].